EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 The watchdog peripheral clock is not configured by the core.
 The flow from a clock source to the WDT on the SAMD21 is:

-- Enable the clock source and the WDT periperhal in the power management system
+- Enable the clock source and the WDT peripheral in the power management system
 - Configure said a clock source to run in standby
 - Configure a divisor between the above source clock and a generic clock generators
 - Configure a generic clock to tie the watchdog's peripheral clock to the above generic clock generator
 - Configure the watchdog itself.

 The external interrupt controller must also be attached to a currently-on clock to tell the difference between rising and HIGH or falling and LOW interrupts.
-If the external interupt controller is not attached to a running clock, then interrupts will not work!
+If the external interrupt controller is not attached to a running clock, then interrupts will not work!
 Thus, if the clock source for interrupts is not running in standby, the interrupts will not be able to wake the device.
 The flow from a clock source to the EIC is the same as that for the WDT.